HG Seravee Gundam – Part 5

 Once the square plastic sticks are secured, I started to cement other styrene sheets around the armor.
 The armor on the right is for reference.

-Now it starts to look more three dimensional ^^
+Now it starts to look more three-dimensional ^^

 I didn’t do much measurement in cutting the square plastic sticks, I am expecting to do more surface work after.

 Having a pair of tweezer really helped with locating the parts at the right place.
-With cement on the parts, you don’t want to handle them with your fingers as you could smear the cement onto other parts, causing more unnecessary clean up work.
+With cement on the parts, you don’t want to handle them with your fingers as you could smear the cement onto other parts, causing more unnecessary cleanup work.

 Once the square plastic sticks are secured, I cut another plastic styrene sheet to shape to cover the “holes” under the square plastic sticks.